jh05013/ps_snippets/src/math/barrett.md

 # Barrett Reduction

+A utility for fixed-mod where the modulo base is not known in compile time.
+It is much faster than a naive `%`.

 ## `Barrett`

-- 💬 A utility for fixed-mod where the modulo base is not known in compile time.
-- ℹ️ It is much faster than a naive `%`.

 `fn new(n: u64) -> Self`